Rajpratik71/community-summits-wiki/Seattle2015-Chef-and-Things-Not-Managed-by-Chef.md

 Couple things we want to talk about
 1. Controlling things that you can not put Chef Client on.
-2. When Chef is not the cannonical source of truth
+2. When Chef is not the canonical source of truth

 An example of this.
 Chef on Windows.
 Integrate with AD using Chef Vault authentication.